awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/SPECIFICATION.md

 # README

 Each implementation will include a README describing the language-specific details.
 While it should follow the [cross service README template](https://github.com/awsdocs/aws-doc-sdk-examples/wiki/single-cross-service-level-README-template), the content is left to the language writer in the best style for their language.

+## Suggested Title
+> Create a photo asset management application with the AWS SDK for \<language\> (\<version\>)

+### Suggested Overview
+> The Photo Asset Management (PAM) example app uses Amazon Rekognition to categorize images, which are stored with Amazon S3 Intelligent-Tiering for cost savings.
+Users can upload new images.
+Those images are analyzed with label detection and the labels are stored in an Amazon DynamoDB table.
+Users can later request a bundle of images matching those labels.
+When images are requested, they will be retrieved from Amazon S3, zipped, and the user is sent a link to the zip.

 # Resources